DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Emily had wanted to have her own connection all along.

-These developments were in keeping with the trend that emerged during the project on sharing ICT resources amongst kinship networks between families across households and amongst individual families within houses.
-Both Western legal ownership and Aboriginal ownership of the majority of the computers appears to have been vested in particular individuals, rather than to have taken the form of collective ownership by households or families.
+These developments were in keeping with the trend that emerged during the project on sharing ICT resources amongst kinship networks, between families, across households, and amongst individual families within houses.
+Both Western legal ownership and Aboriginal ownership of the majority of the computers appear to have been vested in particular individuals, rather than to have taken the form of collective ownership by households or families.
 Eventually, all participants who decided to retain internet access chose to establish an individual household